 Since no teacher, except one who is malicious or perverse, would deliberately teach one’s students something that one believes is false, it follows that this misinformation is taught in good faith, meaning that the only way that students can later discover it is wrong is if they encounter someone who criticizes it, or they themselves acquire the habit of questioning and criticizing commonly accepted wisdom and beliefs.
 Of course, from uncritically believing everything one is taught, one must be wary of going to the opposite extreme, of criticizing merely for the sake of criticizing, or doubting everything, as René Descartes did, who foolishly believed that he had discovered an infallible method of discovering the truth about the world we live in.
-Life is not a logical game, and human logic is most certainly not an infallible – or even reliable – guide to discovering the truth about the world we live in, as some philosophers like Descartes believed it is, and the phenomena of the world cannot always be neatly categorized into simple, mutually exclusive, logical categories.
+Life is not a logical game, and human logic is most certainly not an infallible – or even a necessarily reliable – guide to discovering the truth about the world we live in, as some philosophers like Descartes believed it is, and the phenomena of the world cannot always be neatly categorized into simple, mutually exclusive, logical categories.